drewbarontini/dotfiles/sublime-text/Packages/JsPrettier/README.md

 - **custom_file_extensions** (default: [])
-    There's built-in support already for `js`, `jsx`, `json`, `graphql/gql`, `ts`, `tsx`, `css`, `scss` and `less` files.
-Any additional file extensions must be specified here, without the leading dot.
+    There's built-in support already for `js`, `jsx`, `json`, `graphql/gql`, `ts`, `tsx`, `css`, `scss`, `less`, `md` and `vue` files.
+Put additional file extensions here, but be sure not to include the leading dot in the file extension.

 - **max_file_size_limit** (default: ***-1***)
-    The maximum allowed file size to format in bytes.
-For performance reasons, files with a greater file size than the specified `max_file_size_limit` will not be formatted.
-Setting the `max_file_size_limit` value to ***-1*** will disable file size checking (default).
+    The max allowed file size to format in bytes.
+For performance reasons, files with a greater file size than the specified `max_file_size_limit` will not format.
+Setting the `max_file_size_limit` value to ***-1*** disables the file size checking (default).

 - **additional_cli_args** (default: {})
-    A key-value pair of additional arguments to append to the prettier command.
+    A key-value pair of arguments to append to the prettier command.

     **Examples:**

     ```json
     {
+        "additional_cli_args": {
             "--config": "path/to/my/custom/.prettierrc",
-        "--no-config": "",
-        "--with-node-modules": "",
+            "--config-precedence": "prefer-file",
             "--ignore-path": "path/to/.prettierignore",
-        "--config-precedence": "file-override"
+            "--with-node-modules": ""
         }
+    }
     ```

-    > **NOTE:** If choosing to specify additional CLI args, it is assumed that
-    > each argument is supported by the [Prettier CLI].
-Otherwise, the command
-    > will fail to run, and errors will be dumped out to the [Sublime Text
-    > Console].
-You can also enable the `debug` setting to inspect the generated
-    > command-line output passed to prettier; which is also useful for quickly
-    > troubleshooting issues.

 ### Prettier Options